Reichsoberhandelsgericht: Establishment

 After the law establishing the Bundesoberhandelsgericht was promulgated, an ordinance dated 22 June 1870 decreed its entry into force on 5 August 1870.
 On that day, the court constituted itself in Leipzig.
 Contrary to original plans, Otto von Bismarck – then the Chancellor of the North German Confederation – was unable to attend the court's investiture in the Georgenhalle, the seat of the court in Leipzig, due to the outbreak of the Franco-Prussian War.
-During the ceremonies, the court' president, Heinrich Eduard von Pape, swore in the court's first judges and remarked on the importance of the establishment of the court for future German national and legal unity.
+During the ceremonies, the court's president, Heinrich Eduard von Pape, swore in the court's first judges and remarked on the importance of the establishment of the court for future German national and legal unity.

 Life of the court

 After the formation of the German Empire in 1871, the Bundesoberhandelsgericht was no longer a court of the North German Confederation but of the recently founded empire.
 It was accordingly renamed to Reichsoberhandelsgericht on 2 September 1871 by a plenary declaration of its members.
 The renaming reflected the new responsibilities for the whole of the empire including Bavaria, Württemberg, Baden and Hesse.

-In 1871, the court attained minor additions to its subject-matter competence.
+In 1871, the court attained minor additions to its subject-matter jurisdiction.
 It was now also responsible for the law of the Flösserei (timber rafting), some copyright law and tort liability concerning the operation of railways.
 After the defeat of France in the Franco-Prussian War, Alsace–Lorraine became part of the German Empire.
 This territorial gain started the process of expanding the court's subject-matter jurisdiction beyond the confines of commercial law.
 Shortly after the war, a law dated 14 June 1871 was passed which established the court as the supreme court for Alsace–Lorraine effective 28 August 1871.
 The court thereby took the place of the French Court of Cassation in Paris for all cases stemming from this territory.
 This was of major importance because the court was now competent to hear criminal cases from this territory and was thus in a position to rule on the new German Criminal Code of 1871.

 In 1873, the court was asked to adjudicate an interstate dispute between Saxe-Meiningen and Schwarzburg-Rudolstadt, two states of the German Empire.
 It should function as a court of arbitration for a dispute about the dominion over the village Unterwirbach.
 After Bismarck's approval, the court agreed to take the case and rendered an arbitral award in 1876.

 Between 1873 and 1876, the subject-matter jurisdiction of the court expanded again.
 The court then, inter alia, gained jurisdiction for the adjudication of trademark and banking law.
 After the passage of the German patent act, discussions concerning the addition of patent law to the court's jurisdiction started in 1877 and the court was asked to compile regulations to handle this new material.
-After these were finished, the court attained appellate authority for patent law on 1 May 1878 by the passage of an ordnance from the same day.
+After these were finished, the court attained appellate authority for patent law on 1 May 1878 by the passage of an ordinance from the same day.